s7u4rt99/chat-ella/README.md

 Github: https://github.com/s7u4rt99/chat-ella (react app) and https://github.com/s7u4rt99/chatella-server (node js server)

 ### ***<u>Testing</u>***
-We conducted many testing methods on Chatella, such as Unit Testing, Integration Testing, System Testing and User Testing.
+We conducted many testing methods on Chatella, such as Unit Testing, Integration Testing, System Testing, Regression Testing and User Testing.
 Throughout the development phase, we also conducted Quality Assurance Testing by using Github to review each other's code whenever there were changes to the code.
 We reviewed the code by explaining to each other what we changed/added during our weekly meetings on zoom.
 We felt this would be better than just looking at the commits each time there was a change to the code by ourselves, as we may miss out some information or misinterpret the logic.